Emanoel-H/Java-Mastery/README.md

 - Automatic code generation for trips and tickets
 - Per-operation transaction handling with rollback on failure
 - Custom domain exceptions for all business rule violations
+- No DAO access in the UI layer — all interactions go through Services
 - Credentials loaded from **environment variables** (no hardcoded secrets)

 ---